Final Info

 - OSAS Accommodations: If you have USC approved accommodations, you will need to coordinate in advance with the OSAS office to schedule your exam at the testing center on that same day.

 The exam will be paper/pen based.
-There will be some multiple choice, fill-in-the-blank and, likely, some small hand-written coding.
+There will be true/false, multiple choice, fill-in-the-blank, FiTB coding and, likely, some small hand-written coding.

 - Bring: A pencil or two and an eraser.
 No laptop needed!.

-- The exam is Closed book, Closed notes, Closed Internet (search/reference).
-No other devices are allowed out during the exam.
+- The exam is Closed book, Closed notes, Closed Devices.

 -

-Questions: The test will mainly have questions that are closed-set choices and are written to state the necessary information required to solve the problem.
+Questions: We write questions such that given the knowledge you should have from the course along with the information stated in the question is all that is necessary to solve the problem.
 We cannot offer hints or additional details/guidance beyond what is stated in the exam.
 So, our answer could likely be: “The question is well-formed (no typos) and all the information you need to answer is provided.
 Do the best you can.”
 But, with that said, if you have a question you may raise your hand and a staff person will try to come to you.
 Please sit on the aisle if you tend to ask questions more often than your peers.

 - Policies: